sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 * Filter By components in UI
 * Limit per page and max
-*Support for post activity from swa widget
+* Support for post activity from swa widget
-*Support for blog admins activity only
+* Support for blog admins activity only
-*Support for logged in users activity only
+* Support for logged in users activity only
 * Show hide avatars
 * Show hide filters
 * Include only a few components activities
 * exclude some components activity from the swa
 * Multi instance
-* easily themabale, showuld not conflict
+* easily themabale, should not conflict
-*localizable
+* localizable

 == Installation ==